alghalia/loan-qualifier-application/README.md

 ## About the project
-Loan Qualifier App
-loan qualifier application is a lending software that will guide fintech lending startups to get a list of qualified loans based on the user financial information provided.
 ---

+Loan qualifier application is a lending software that will guide fintech lending startups to get a list of qualified loans based on the user financial information provided.

 ## Technologies